Miracleman (character): 1954–1963

-1982-1985
+1982–1985

-In 1981 Dez Skinn opted to revive the character for anthology Warrior.
-After his preferred choices turned him down, he became aware of Alan Moore's similar interest in reviving the character and requested a proposal.
+In 1981 Dez Skinn opted to revive the character for anthology Warrior, without permission to do so from Mick Anglo, who was still owner of the rights to the character.
+After Skinn's preferred choices of creators for the revival turned him down, he became aware of Alan Moore's similar interest in reviving the character, and requested a proposal.
 Impressed by the writer's ideas, Skinn commissioned Moore as writer for the strip, which debuted in the first issue of Warrior in March 1982.
-Moore would later relate that he was drawn to the character's resemblance of the concept of the Übermensch from the writings of Friedrich Nietzsche, a concept that the work would frequently draw on in the work.
-Once again after others had demurred, Garry Leach was assigned to draw the strip.
-He modelled the revised Marvelman on actor Paul Newman and redesigned the chest insignia into a more modern style.
-He and Moore opted for a graceful look for the character in contrast to the more common musclebound superhero archetype.
+Moore would later relate that he was drawn to the character's resemblance of the concept of the Übermensch from the writings of Friedrich Nietzsche, a concept that would be frequently drawn on in this revival.
+After other artists had demurred, Garry Leach was assigned to draw the strip.
+Leach modelled the revised Marvelman on actor Paul Newman and redesigned the chest insignia into a more modern style.
+Leach and Moore opted for a graceful look for the character in contrast to the more common musclebound superhero archetype.

 The strip was a critical success, winning Favourite Comic Character (UK) at the 1984 Eagle Awards, and continued to be a success when Alan Davis took over as artist.
 Vintage Gower Street material would also be reprinted in the one-off Marvelman Special, with the conceit it presented imaginary adventures of the character.
-However, creative differences between Moore and Davis would lead to the strip stalling in 1985; while Grant Morrison was eager to take over Marvelman the dispute would prevent the strip from returning before Warrior was cancelled in 1985 after its' losses became unsustainable for Skinn.
+However, creative differences between Moore and Davis would lead to the strip stalling in 1985.
+The dispute would prevent the strip from returning before Warrior was cancelled in 1985, after financial losses producing the magazine became unsustainable for Skinn.